GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Refresh rate and device pixel ratio

-For Oculus Quest&nbsp;2, Oculus Browser renders both 2D&nbsp;web page content and WebXR at 90&nbsp;Hz refresh rate.
+For Oculus Quest&nbsp;2, Oculus Browser renders both 2D&nbsp;web page content and WebXR at a 90&nbsp;Hz refresh rate.
 When watching fullscreen media, Oculus Browser optimizes the device refresh rate based on the frame rate of the video, for example, 24&nbsp;fps.
 The Oculus Quest&nbsp;2 has a device pixel ratio of 1.5 for crisp text.